matpakke/Security-Management-and-Governance-Royal-Holloway-London/README.md

 Please read:

 - Cichonski, P., T. Millar, T. Grance and K. Scarfone [NIST Computer Security Incident Handling Guide](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf) (Gaithersburg, MD, 2012).
 The ‘Executive Summary’ and 2.1 of NIST SP 800-61.

+### 5 Key Elements of a Modern Cybersecurity Framework

+Most organizations base their cybersecurity approach on an established model like the National Institute of Standards and Technology (NIST) Cybersecurity Framework.
+The five key functions in the framework are:

+- Identify
+- Protect
+- Detect
+- Respond
+- Recover

 ---